Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/index.md

 ## You don't need to study theory to make great art

 You do not need to diligently study heaps of theory to draw something that looks good.
-The scope of this guide may seem intimidating, but it is only to make **adjusting** easier, not as an intimidating required-reading.
+The scope of this guide may seem intimidating, but it's only to make **adjusting** easier, not as an intimidating required-reading.

 The only truly necessary step is practice.
 The best thing you can do is *draw,* regularly.

 When you're not happy with part of your art, and you don't know what to do differently, theory may have the answer.